Skip to Content

 • Then, snip the fabric into your desired rag size.

-4. Upcycling Old Clothes Into New Things
+4. Upcycling Into Home Decor

 Repurpose old Sweaters with at least 80% natural wool into felt.
 Put your sweater in the washing machine with hot water and detergent.
 The heat and agitation create the felt.
 Pop it in the dryer on a high heat setting.